MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/acr-authentication-errors.md

 The error indicates authentication failed when accessing the ACR.
 This error can occur due to running the `az acr login` or `docker login` command with an incorrect username and/or password, or an expired credential (when using a service principal, a token with a scope map, or the admin user).

-### Solution 1: Use the correct/valid username and/or password
+### Solution: Use the correct/valid username and/or password

 - If you're using the admin user to authenticate, check the credential in the **Access keys** blade and check if they're the ones you're using in your `docker login` or `az acr login` command.